diogro/expressionVariance-manuscript/main.md

     \label{fig:sd_corr}
 \end{figure*}

-Gene expression standard deviations (SDs) were calculated for each data set using a unified pipeline that normalized the mean-variance relation in count data, controlled for batch effects, and removed outliers (see methods for details).
+Gene expression standard deviations (SDs) were calculated for each data set using a unified pipeline that normalized the mean-variance relation in count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details).
 Spearman correlations ($\rho_s$) between gene expression SDs reveals a broadly similar rank of gene expression variance, so genes that are most variable in one study tend to be most variable in all studies (fig. \ref{fig:sd_corr}A and B).
 Several studies were conducted under the umbrella of two large research projects: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note these study origins in the figures.
 A principal coordinate analysis [@Gower1966-dk] using $|1 - \rho_s|$ as a distance measure does not show clearly delineated groups, but GTEx  and TCGA studies are clustered among themselves and close together (fig. \ref{fig:sd_corr}C).